 Key Stage 3

-Key Stage 3 students will study a variety of topics that cover both Computing and ICT.
+Key Stage 3 students will study a variety of topics that cover both Computer Science and ICT.
 Such topics will include; programming, algorithms, computer hardware and how to use a variety of software/applications for different tasks such as formally presenting information, website design, image manipulation and data handling/modelling.

 Key Stage 4